 To my knowledge, there is no record of anyone having ever played this game.
 The only pictures of Chuten are available from the official website for OutSide Directors, Osamu Sato’s company that developed both games.
 For convenience, they’re assembled here.

-Tags: 1994, 1995, 90s, artistic, CD-ROM, developer commentary, first-person, international developer, Japan, Macintosh, Osamu Sato, OutSide Directors, PlayStation, recommended, sequel, Sony, Sony Imagesoft, video, weird, Windows, Windows 3.1
+Tags: 1994, 1995, 90s, artistic, CD-ROM, developer commentary, Eastern Mind, first-person, international developer, Japan, Macintosh, Osamu Sato, OutSide Directors, PlayStation, recommended, Sony, Sony Imagesoft, video, weird, Windows, Windows 3.1